websiteinspiration/bugsplat.rb/entries/2012-12-31-how-i-run-my-own-dns.md

 id: f699a
 tags: DNS, Devops, Email
 show_upsell: 'true'
+topic: DNS
+description: Running your own DNS server using Tinydns is cheap and easy and fun.
 ---

 For the longest time I used [zoneedit][] as my DNS provider of choice.
 All of my important domains were hosted there, they never really did me wrong.
 A few months back I decided that I wanted to learn how DNS actually works in the real world, though.
 Like, what does it actually take to run my own DNS servers?